realityexpander/How_to_program_from_ground_up/08-StructuredProgramming.md

   - Primitive types are the "building blocks" of all other types defined in `struct`s
   - Example of Types (C):
     ```C
+    // C program to demonstrate the use of "primitive types" and "structs" in structured programming.
+    #include <stdio.h>  // <-- Include the standard input/output library.

     struct Point {  // <-- `Point` is a programmer-defined type that is made up of other types (Structure or "struct")
        int x;
        int y;